a-morn/enlighten/README.md

 # Enlighten - a multiplayer quiz app

-This is a portfolio project for Albin Sebastian Mörner.
+This is a portfolio project by Albin Sebastian Mörner.
 The goal is to showcase proficiency in modern full stack web development.
 The project is live at [enlighten.rip](https://enlighten.rip).
+Work in progress, alpha, etc.

 ## Tech stack